LJDR17/JavaScript-Minigames/Book finder/README.md

 # Book finder
-This is made using the google books API.
+This website finds the title, author, and publisher as well as a picture of any books that relate to the keyword that you enter.
+The data comes from the Google books API.